 • 100% of your visitors converted to customers.

-Both parties replied the same - no. And this is why every marketing agency should bother their clients with the same question.
-If they used it, they would find out what the users of their websites actually do and looking for.
+oth parties replied the same - no. And this is why every marketing agency should bother their clients with the same question.
+If they used it, they would find out what the users of their websites actually do and look for, incorporating local linking into their analytics strategy.